-Marriage Assumption: 100% of both males and females are assumed to be married for purposes of death-in-service benefits.
+Marriage Assumption: 90% of both males and females are assumed to be married for purposes of death-in-service benefits.
+Females are assumed to be three years younger than males.

 Decrement Timing: All decrements are assumed to occur mid-year.